tencent cloud

 [TMFMiniAppSDKManager sharedInstance].miniAppSdkDelegate = [MIniAppDemoSDKDelegateImpl sharedInstance];

-MIniAppDemoSDKDelegateImpl must implement the TMFMiniAppSDKDelegate protocol, you can refer to the MIniAppDemoSDKDelegateImpl file in Customised SDK capabilities and Demo projects.
+MIniAppDemoSDKDelegateImpl must implement the TMFMiniAppSDKDelegate protocol.
+See Introduction and the MIniAppDemoSDKDelegateImpl file in the Demo project.

 [[TMFMiniAppSDKManager sharedInstance] startUpMiniAppWithAppID:appId parentVC:self completion:^(NSError * _Nullable error) {